arduino/docs-content/content/hardware/03.nano/boards/nano-33-ble-rev2/datasheet/datasheet.md

 ### Sample Sketches

-Sample sketches for the Nano 33 BLE Rev2 can be found either in the “Examples” menu in the Arduino IDE or in the “Documentation” section of the Arduino Pro website.
+Sample sketches for the Nano 33 BLE Rev2 can be found either in the “Examples” menu in the Arduino IDE or in the “Built-in Examples” section of the Arduino Docs website.

 ### Online Resources